chase-mortensen/chase-mortensen.github.io/content/about/about-me.md

 Here's a few quick facts about me:
 * I'm a husband (as of August 2021!), musician, artist, uncle, skier, mountain biker, and avid pickleballer.
 * I love being outside, traveling, and trying as many vegan restaurants as possible.
-* Severance is currently my favorite show - hit me up if you want to talk about it!
+* Severance is currently my favorite show - if you haven't seen it, I highly recommend it! 🤙

 <br>
 {{< figure src="/assets/about/cake_0.jpg" >}}
 <br>
 {{< figure src="/assets/about/cake_1.jpg" >}}

-I am a recent computer science graduate from USU and I value simple, usable design.
+I am a computer science graduate from USU and I value simple, usable design.
 I took a variety of classes throughout my undergrad - from web development to parallel programming to data science.
 For almost my entire time at USU, I worked in the [Learn Explore Design (LED) Lab](https://learnexploredesign.org/).
 I had so many valuable experiences there and I miss working with everyone there.

 ## Norman Doors